syh7/DnDwiki/src/main/resources/raw/darninia/sessions arc 1/session 5 - black market and the sewers.md

 - some people wronged him + friends, he's in a discussion with people about prices,
 - wants revenge but cannot do it himself, wants 2 things stolen
 - party at mansion in canal village, blue peacock feather
-- Von Mackenbach will be there, also Mayors son Eniores Iaran + Ando Iaran
+- Von Mackenbach will be there, also Mayor's son Ando Iarann

 + important people at party:
     - someone from Mackenbach